lingeringsocket/shlurd/docs/readme.md

 A movie's star must be a celebrity.
 A movie's extra is a kind of actor.
 Deadpool is a movie.
-Ryan Reynolds is a celebrity.
-Chad Riley is a performer.
+Ryan Reynolds is a celebrity and Chad Riley is a performer.
-Ryan Reynolds is Deadpool's star.
-Chad Riley is Deadpool's extra.
+Ryan Reynolds is Deadpool's star and Chad Riley is Deadpool's extra.
 ```

 Now I know how to group together actors generically, or discriminate